 Organic production systems are based on management practices that promote and enhance farm biodiversity, biological cycles, and soil biological activity.
 Organic agriculture strives to minimize use of off-farm inputs and relies on management practices that restore, maintain, and enhance soil ecology and the farm landscape.
 Growers considering organic grain crops need to recognize that success will depend on developing a diversified crop management system, including an appropriate rotation plan.
-Recommendations in this guide were developed to help growers tailor soil health and pest management strategies to their specific conditions.
+We developed the recommendations in this guide to help growers tailor soil health and pest management strategies to fit their specific conditions.

 Harvest and storage

 |Soil Management||Tillage practices

 An organic production system begins with selection of the best rotation sequence of production crops and cover crops based on a field’s specific characteristics.
 This is particularly important in the first few years of an organic production system because the transition period will set the conditions for success.
 Rotation sequences should be designed to do the following:

 - Reduce weed pressure by minimizing the amount of weed seed produced and reducing perennial weeds

 - Increase the amount of mineralizable nitrogen in the soil

 - Reduce the incidence of insect and disease pests by eliminating hosts and interrupting pest life cycles

 This goal usually requires combinations or rotations of crops that attract or harbor different insects and diseases, fix nitrogen, inhibit weed growth, and enhance the soil.
 Organic flue-cured tobacco crop rotations present a minor departure from these rotation sequences.
 Because flue-cured tobacco requires relatively low levels of nitrogen early in the season, rotations should be developed that supply the crop with its nitrogen needs without excess, as too much nitrogen can negatively affect leaf quality.
 The following crop sequences are recommended for organic commodity crop production in North Carolina.